hmahmad2/hello-world/README.md

 # hello-world

-Gonna put simple stuff in here
-I like cats, for instance
-and I also like dogs, but i'm allergic to them.
+I like cats, and dogs too, but I'm allergic to dogs.